Illegal immigration to the United States: Education

 A case study conducted on Aurora Elementary examined how school personnel quickly developed boundaries to ensure the safety of their students when ICE appeared in the community.
-The study evaluated how educators’ established school policies with limited knowledge regarding policies.
+The study evaluated how educators' established school policies with limited knowledge regarding policies.
 In the study, 14 staff members of Aurora spoke about the fear it created in the community.
 The school was placed on an unofficial lockdown, and no one was to leave campus unless given permission.
 Days following the event, parents stopped sending their children to school.
 After speaking to the district's legal department, they informed her that they would not be able to do anything in their part, but that she could call families and inform them about the ICE raids.
 She worked with school personnel to create school policies that protected the students when immigration legislation transpired in the community.
-Further, aligning school policies with district goals to ensure that undocumented students’ education is protected.
+Further, aligning school policies with district goals to ensure that undocumented students' education is protected.

-Studies have shown that undocumented immigrants are wary of disclosing their immigration status to counselors, teachers and mentors.
+Studies have shown that illegal immigrants are wary of disclosing their immigration status to counselors, teachers and mentors.
 In other words, undocumented students sometimes did not disclose their status to the very individuals that could help them find pathways to higher education.

 Harm to non-citizens without legal status

 There are significant dangers associated with illegal immigration including potential death when crossing the border.
 Since the 1994 implementation of an immigration-control effort called Operation Gatekeeper, immigrants have attempted to cross the border in more dangerous locations.
 Those crossing the border come unprepared, without food, water, proper clothing, or protection from the elements or dangerous animals; sometimes the immigrants are abandoned by those smuggling them.
 Deaths also occur while resisting arrest.
 In May 2010, the National Human Rights Commission in Mexico accused Border Patrol agents of tasering illegal immigrant Anastasio Hernández-Rojas to death.
 Media reports that Hernández-Rojas started a physical altercation with patrol agents and later autopsy findings concluded that the suspect had trace amounts of methamphetamine in his blood levels which contributed to his death.
 The foreign ministry in Mexico City has demanded an explanation from San Diego and federal authorities, according to Tijuana newspapers.
-According to the U.S. Border Patrol, there were 987 assaults on Border Patrol agents in 2007 and there were a total of 12 people killed by agents in 2007 and 2008.
+According to the US Border Patrol, there were 987 assaults on Border Patrol agents in 2007 and there were a total of 12 people killed by agents in 2007 and 2008.

 According to the Washington Office on Latin America's Border Fact Check site, Border Patrol rarely investigates allegations of abuse against migrants, and advocacy organizations say, "even serious incidents such as the shootings of migrants result in administrative, not criminal, investigations and sanctions."